NotTheRealJoe/sieve_date_offset_filter/README.md

 There are no command-line options.
 The program reads e-mail data including headers from STDIN.
 It will exit as soon as a line with the `Date:` header is read, or if EOF is reached.
-An exit status of `0` indicates that the date is acceptable.
-An exit status of `1` indicates that the date is too far in the future.
+An exit status of `0` indicates that the date is too far in the future.
+If the date is acceptable, or any error occurs, the program will exit with a non-zero code.

-Note that in order to prevent an e-mail server incorrectly discarding messages, the program will exit with status `0` if an internal error occurs.
-Information about internal errors is output to STDOUT.

 ## Integrating with your e-mail server
 This program is designed to be used with Dovecot Pigeonhole's `extprograms`